fisodd/www-fisodd-com/content/post/right-place.rst

 that was reshaping computing.
-The battle that attracted me to HP was the RISC-vs-CISC design argument, and HP's PA-RISC proved to be every bit as interesting as I had hoped, especially the out-of-order execution capabilities which echoed some of the DataFlow architecture issues my advisor had discussed.
+The battle that attracted me to HP was the RISC-vs-CISC design argument, and HP's PA-RISC proved to be every bit as interesting as I had hoped, especially the out-of-order execution capabilities which echoed a few of the DataFlow architecture ideas my advisor had discussed.

-Soon I found myself involved in the arena of competitive performance where the challenge was not just RISC versus CISC, but was taking on mainframe computers and proving that minicomputers could win business in core business computing accounts.
+Soon I found myself involved in the arena of competitive performance where the challenge was not just RISC versus CISC, but included taking on mainframe computers and proving that minicomputers could win business in core business computing accounts.
-Here I was embedded right in the midst of the arguments between goals and pragmatic delivery, and our business flourished because we did have a visionary architecture but we also had the disciplined focus to deliver features that our customers were willing to pay extra to have now.
+Here I was embedded right in the midst of the arguments between design goals versus pragmatic delivery, and our business flourished because we did have a visionary architecture but we also had the disciplined focus to deliver features that our customers were willing to pay extra to have right now.

 .. sidebar:: Long days, wide arguments